Royal Engineers A.F.C.

 The Royal Engineers Association Football Club is an association football team representing the Corps of Royal Engineers, the 'Sappers', of the British Army and based in Chatham, Kent.
 In the 1870s, it was one of the strongest sides in English football, winning the FA Cup in 1875 and being Cup finalists in three of the first four seasons.
 The Engineers were pioneers of the combination game, where teammates passed the ball to each other rather than kicking ahead and charging after the ball.
 With the rise of professional teams, in 1888 the Engineers joined a newly formed Army Football Association.

 History

-The club was founded in 1863, under the leadership of Major Francis Marindin.
+The club was founded in 1863, under the leadership of Major Francis Marindin; the earliest game recorded for the Engineers against a non-military side is a 3–0 home win over No Names Club in March 1867.
 Sir Frederick Wall, who was the secretary of The Football Association 1895–1934, stated in his memoirs that the "combination game" was first used by the Royal Engineers A.F.C. in the early 1870s.
 Wall states that the "Sappers moved in unison" and showed the "advantages of combination over the old style of individualism".